 The origin of the wine is from France.
 Chateau Margaux is considered one of the big names in the wine industry.

-This wine may seem young, but the origin and blend of flavor mixed into it make it unique.
+This wine may seem young, but the origin and blend of flavour mixed into it make it unique.
 The delicate winemaking process that indulges in the wine is what Chateau Margaux is famous for.

 The wine was offered at Electra Dubai at the Dubai Airport.
 Out of the six wines that have been produced in this bottle, three are already sold.